NolanHellyer/GalvanizePortfolio/README.md

 `remainder = 6` In Jan of 1900 we know there are 6 days before the first Sunday.\
 `sundays = 0` This will store a sum of first Sundays as we hit them.

-Then, I wrote out the code based on the idea I had had originally.
+Then, I wrote out the code based on the idea I originally had.

 And finally, I spent the last 80 percent of my time chasing down all the little bugs and problems that I had created.